Skip to content

 Purpose: Deep-UQ helps you train predictive models that know when they are uncertain, so decisions can use both predictions and confidence.

 Unified uncertainty quantification toolkit in PyTorch.
-Build and compare Bayes by Backprop, Laplace, SGLD, MC Dropout, and Gaussian Process methods in one package.
+Build and compare Deep Ensembles, Bayes by Backprop, Laplace, SGLD, MC Dropout, and Gaussian Process methods in one package.

 Get Started API Reference